kaleokMVHS/Journal-entries/9_13_2022_OOP_and_turtle.md

     print(input("What is your name")) # prompts for input via the command line, then prints it back.
 ```

+Output is how the program communicates back to the user, via text, displaying something to the screen, etc.

 2. Is there only one way to solve a problem?
 Explain and give an example using Python turtle.

 Of course not, there is almost always many ways to approach a problem.
 For example, there is many ways a